 Fill in or configure these settings:

-•Enable assertion encryption: Check this checkbox to turn on encryption (set to On).
-Make sure you configure Encryption certificate and Encryption certificate password.
+•Enable assertion encryption: Unselect this checkbox to turn off encryption (set to Off ).

 •Enable authentication logging in database: Check this checkbox (set to On) to direct the web application to log every authentication event, according to your auditing requirements and expectations.
 You can view the log in the Work portal.